ScottLogic/blog/_posts/2024-10-28-Testing-GenerativeAI-Chatbots.md

 As chatbots continuously learn from interactions, testing also enables consistent performance monitoring, which is important to maintain reliability and prevent unintended behaviours from emerging over time.

-In essence, robust testing safeguards both user experience and brand reputation, making it indispensable for any organisation deploying GenAI chatbots.
+In summary, implementing robust testing for GenAI chatbots is essential for any organisation to protect both the user experience and the brand’s reputation.

 ## Challenges in GenAI chatbot testing